halaxa/json-machine/README.md

 <a name="step1"></a>
 ### "I'm still getting Allowed memory size ... exhausted"
-One of the reasons may be that the items you want to iterate over are in some subkey such as `"results"` but you forgot to specify a json pointer.
+One of the reasons may be that the items you want to iterate over are in some sub-key such as `"results"` but you forgot to specify a json pointer.
 See [Parsing a subtree](#parsing-a-subtree).

 <a name="step2"></a>